 All employees are entitled to a 15-minute rest period during each four (4) hour period worked.
 Unpaid meal periods of at least one-half ($\frac{1}{2}$) hour are provided for employees who work in excess of five (5) hours per day.
 The supervisor will notify employees of his/her schedule for breaks and meal periods.
-Meal periods may not be taken during the first or last hour of the workday.
+Meal or rest periods may not be taken during the first or last hour of the workday nor can meal or rest periods be combined